eventum-project/website/docs/docs/getting_started/overview/index.md

 - **Live mode** - in this case, each event will be published as the present time passes event timestamp

 ### Scheduling methods
 With the variety of input plugins you can flexibly adjust when to generate the events.
 For example, in case when events linearly spaced in time you can use **Timer input plugin** for live mode and **Linspace input plugin** for sample mode.
 For more detailed uncomplicated scheduling the **Cron input plugin** is a great choice.
 If you want maximum flexibility, then just use **Time patterns input plugin** which offers you to operate probability distribution functions and mix them if needed.
 There are many others plugins, you can explore all them [here](../../plugins/).
+Furthermore you can combine different input plugins.

 ## Event Templates
 ### Stateful rendering